 10 Big Takeaways from Asia-Pacific Alternative Finance Benchmarking Report

 As of 2015, China is the world’s largest online alternative finance market by transaction volume.
 Between 2013 and 2015, the Chinese AltFi market recorded an average growth rate of 328%.
-Beyond China, the largest online alternative finance markets in the Asia-Pacific region are Japan, Australia, New Zealand, South Korea, India and Singapore.
+Beyond China, the top 3 largest online alternative finance markets in the Asia-Pacific region are Japan, Australia, and New Zealand.

 Here are 10 big takeaways from the report, which surveyed 503 platforms from 17 countries:

 The Asia-Pacific market has a significant untapped potential for alternative financing.